vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 1. Do you have enough instances to make your `pal-tracker` application available?
-    What if a Platform operator is doing daily planned maintenance that would take down the Cell upon which your application instance is running?
+    What if a platform operator is doing daily planned maintenance that would take down the cell in which your application instance is running?
     What if your application instance crashes?
-    How many instances might you run at a minimum should you run to account for concurrent planned and unplanned outage of individual instances?
+    How many instances should you run at a minimum to account for concurrent planned and unplanned outage of individual instances?

 1. Is the port health check optimal for a blocking Java web application?
-    What if your `pal-tracker` application stalls on Java Garbage Collection?
+    What if your `pal-tracker` application stalls on Java garbage collection?
     What if it runs out of threads?
     What type of health check would be optimal, and which Spring Boot Actuator feature could you use for that health check?

 1. What about CPU resources?
-    How does Tanzu Application Services handle that?
+    How does Tanzu Application Service handle that?

 ## Production hardening